TheLarkInn/js-parser-discussions/README.md

 # js-parser-discussions
-Discussions &amp; Collaboration on a Unified/Base set of parser features for JavaScript
+Discussions &amp; Collaboration on a set of parser features for JavaScript for interoperability.

 ## Synopsis
 Currently there are a variety of JavaScript parsers that are available.
 Each of these parsers have specific purposes.
 These parsers include (but is not limited to):